petermiles/Hosting-React-Digital-Ocean/README.md

 `apt-get update && apt-get dist-upgrade`  This updates the linux list of software it knows about

-`apt-get install nodejs` This will install nodejs (v4 of node)
+`apt-get install nodejs -y;apt-get install npm -y;` This will install nodejs (v4 of node) and npm

-`apt-get install npm` This will install npm (the unix version doesn't bundle npm with the default node install)

-`npm i -g n` This installs a program called n that we can use to update node

-`n latest ` Install the latest version of node (We can also install a specific version by n 7.5.1)

-`npm i -g npm` Install the latest version of npm
+`npm i -g n;n stable;npm i -g npm;` Update and install the latest stable version of node

 ## Swap